neel04/my-website/content/projects/ASURA/index.md

 ## Notes on Efficiency

-Since we're relying on simple Backpropagation-through-time (BPTT) for training an $i$‑iteration‑deep recursive architecture, we suffer from excessive memory costs — on the order of $\approx \mathcal{O}(isbhL)$ [^20] where $s$ is the context length, $b$ is the batch size, $h$ is the hidden dimension size, and $L$ denotes the number of layers in the model.
+Since we're relying on simple Backpropagation-through-time (BPTT) for training an $i$‑iteration‑deep recursive architecture, this incurs memory costs on the order of $\approx \mathcal{O}(isbhL)$ [^20], where $s$ is the context length, $b$ is the batch size, $h$ is the hidden dimension size, and $L$ denotes the number of layers in the model.

 To alleviate this, we use activation checkpointing/scan-style rematerialization to trade compute for memory (treeverse checkpointing with known horizon $i$).

-Thus, we opt for a checkpointed version of a $\texttt{scan}$ to trade off compute for memory by rematerializing/recomputing intermediate activations instead of storing them in memory.
+Thus, we opt for a checkpointed version of a $\texttt{scan}$ to trade off compute for memory by rematerializing intermediate activations instead of storing them in memory.

 This is accomplished by leveraging the offline variant of recursive "classical treeverse" checkpointing algorithm as implemented in the excellent [equinox](https://github.com/patrick-kidger/equinox) library as part of its internal toolkit [here](https://github.com/patrick-kidger/equinox/blob/cf1cf3310c870f4255e4d2cede770c8af3ae00bf/equinox/internal/_loop/loop.py#L131).